0. Introduction

 Templates are used to define a formal structure for Facts.
 By using

-in our example, we describe
+(deftemplate person in our example, we describe the

-Fact.
-We wrote Facts
+structure of a (person Fact.
+We wrote Facts as lists of

-(person Sally "Hi")
+ordered "fields." (person Sally "Hi") would describe a

-Fact with the values Sally
+(person Fact with the values Sally in its

-in its third field.
+second field and "Hi" in its third field.

 With Templates, we are no longer bound to storing people's information

 in a particular order.
 Instead, we store values in named "Slots."
+For

-, greeting first.
-We can also
+"Hi") (name Sally)), greeting first.
+We can also define

-asserted Facts.
+Facts.

-Using Templates gives us some flexibility in how we define our Facts as well as
+Using Templates gives us some flexibility in how we define our Facts

-how we write the matching patterns in the LHS of our Rules.
+as well as how we write the matching patterns in the LHS of our Rules.

-Take a look at the Rule people-greet-each-other
+Take a look at the Rule people-greet-each-other.
+Our

-Slot in this Rule, so we can omit it.
+Fact's (greeting Slot in this Rule, so we can omit it.

-You'll also notice we define a default value for (greeting
+You'll also notice we define a default value for

-in the Template's definition.
-There are many other ways to describe a
+(greeting in the Template's definition.
+There are many

-.
-Take a look at the
+look at the

-Basic Programming Guide in the section
+Programming Guide in the section titled "Deftemplate Construct" to

-titled "Deftemplate Construct" to learn what these are.
+learn what these are.

 (clear) (deftemplate person (slot name) (slot greeting (default Hello))) (assert (person (name Greg)) (person (name Sally) (greeting Hi)) (person (name Sam) (greeting Howdy))) (deffunction greet (?name1 ?name2 ?greeting) (println ?name1 " says \"" ?greeting "\" to " ?name2 ".")) (defrule people-greet-each-other (person (name ?name1) (greeting ?greeting1)) (person (name ?name2&~?name1)) => (greet ?name1 ?name2 ?greeting1)) (run)